What Is Prop Betting? Guide to Sports Proposition Bets

 What you need to know is how to read the wager offer and also the type of odds format listed.

 Examples below show Money Line/American odds, Decimal odds, and Fractional odds.
 Check out our odds guides for more information on the different ways odds are represented.
 Most websites allow you to display the odds in whichever style you like best.
+If you want to bet on college football then you’ll need to find out if your state has legal betting on NCAAF, read our which states have legal College Football betting guide to find out and get started today.

 Prop Betting in MLB